sumeetjain/code_of_conduct/README.md

 An example of this is when people make jokes based on some stereotypes.
 The intention of the joke might have been innocent enough--perhaps to look cool or even simply to give others the joy of laughter.
 But an unintended and unseen impact of the joke could be that someone nearby felt hurt by the content of the joke.

-If our goal is to be a welcoming place for learning and collaboration, then we should at least consider how such a joke--and any of our words and actions--might affect the people around us.
+If our goal is to be a welcoming place for learning and collaboration, then we should at least consider how such a joke--and how any of our words and actions--might affect the people around us.

 Put another way, the intention alone is not enough because sometimes we say or do things that contradict our values and desires.
 Sometimes _good people_ accidentally do things that hurt other people, and this is will always be the case--we can't be perfect.